-Competency Level 1: Level 2: Level 3: Theme Foundational Mobilizing and Power Building Agenda Driving Supports professional excellence and builds capacity for continual improvement and learning to ensure the success of all students Recognizes and promotes the Association's role in improving the learning of all students Understands the value of continuous improvement and learning for all educators across their career continuum and what this looks like in practice.
-THEME ations in understanding of the career continuums for ESP.
-Ind teachers, with a focus on the role of professional learning and reflective practice (e.g. learning cycles) and supports in doving along each continuum and and growth Understands the current and evolving the success of all students, educators Training Considerations Individuals develop an awareness and understanding of how the Association leverages its strengths by identifying student needs in their worksites and implementing member-led solutions to meet those needs Engages with others in meaningful development and models for continuous improvement and learning for all educators across their career continuum Training Considerations Understands strategies to lead others in best practices in professional learning and support, such as adult learning theory, models that are effective in professional learning, and ways to nsure that professional learning is embedded in and informed by ontext.
-Learns how to use strategies to engage others in securing igh-quality professional learning opportunities an ngages all leaders and members and motivates more iverse backgrounds to advocate for a meaningful Association role mensuring the success of all students, educators, schools, and campuses Training Considerations Understands how to help and support others identify student needs in their worksites and collectively implement member- and Association-led solutions to meet those needs d elevate the Association's role by developing
+PROGRESS ION Competency Theme Level 1: Foundational Level 2: Mobilizing and Power Building Level 3: Agenda Driving Supports professional excellence and builds capacity for continual improvement and learning to ensure the success of all students Recognizes and promotes the Association's role in improving the learning of all students Understands the value of continuous improvement and learning for all educators across their career continuum and what this looks like in practice.
+THEME ations d understanding of the career continuums for ESP and teachers, with a focus on the role of professional learning and reflective practice (e.g. learning cycles) and supports in roving along each continuum and growth PROGRAM LEARNING Understands the current and evolving the success of all students, educators Learning Considerations Individuals develop an awareness and understanding of how the Association leverages its strengths by identifying student needs in their worksites and implementing member-led solutions to meet those needs Engages with others in meaningful development and models for continuous improvement and learning for all educators across their career continuum Learning Considerations Understands strategies to lead others in best practices in professional learning and support, such as adult learning theory, models that are effective in professional learning, and ways to nsure that professional learning is embedded in and informed by ontext.
+Learns how to use strategies to engage others in securing igh-quality professional learning opportunities and negages all leaders and members and motivates more iverse backgrounds to advocate for a meaningful Association role in ensuring the success of all students, educators, schools, and campuses Learning Considerations Understands how to help and support others identify student needs in their worksites and collectively implement member- and Association-led solutions to meet those needs Builds and sustains an organizational culture of professionalism and reflective practice that illustrates the professions' commitment to continuous improvement and learning for all educators across their professional continuums Learning Considerations Utilizes system-level strategies (e.g. improvement science, labor/management collaboration) to create cultures of professionalism and reflective practice in support of student learning and growth Learning Considerations the Association's role by developing members' leadership capacity and collaborating with innovative allies to ensure the success of all students, educators, schools, and campuses Learning Considerations Leads the process of developing and using models and strategies across systems (e.g. labor/management collaboration, partnership and community engagement) to enhance the Association's ability to drive the success of P-20 education systems